analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-14-value_learning_algorithms.md

 ## ML algorithms: SARSA, DQN

 The algorithms above still assume a small number of states.
-When the number of states is large, neural networks come to the rescue to approximate the action-value functions $$Q_\pi(s, a)$$.
+When the number of states is large, neural networks come to the rescue to approximate the action-value functions $$Q^\pi(s, a)$$.

 The setup is the same for the ML version of SARSA and for DQN.
 We construct a deep neural network with states $$s \in \mathcal{S}$$ as input, and action-value functions $$Q(s, a)$$ outputs for all actions $$a \in \mathcal{A}$$.